 This website documents what happened to a group of civilian internees captured and held by the Japanese starting in February-March 1942 and ending in November 1945.
+The text on this page and on many of the other pages on this website are based on the work of Judy Balcombe.

 The story begins when the Japanese army invaded Malaya on December 8th 1941.
 It was a planned and coordinated assault on the world.
 On that day, as the hours passed, Pearl Harbour in Hawaii, Manila, Hong Kong, Singapore and Malaya were bombed and the inappropriately-named ‘Pacific’ War began.
 It was to last for nearly 4 years; hundreds of thousands died or were taken prisoner and for the survivors, life was altered forever.